learnwithdana/Hello-World/README.md

 You can also set the font on text.
-For example, _these words are italicized_, on some systems, *these worlds might be italicized*, **these words are bolded**, and finally, `the words use a monospace font`.
+For example, _these words are italicized_, on some systems *these worlds might be italicized*, **these words are bolded**, and finally, `the words use a monospace font`.